Registration for the 2025 festival is closed and final.

 View Festival Schedule

-Color Key: Festival Event, Field Trip, Workshop, Seminar
+Color Key: Festival Event, Field Trip, Workshop, Seminar, VIRTUAL

 Binoculars recommended